 About Portland Digital Corps

-Portland Digital Corps is a short-term, volunteer-powered civic tech initiative built to help nonprofits and mission-driven organizations in the Portland metro area solve digital problems—fast, collaboratively, and with care.
+Portland Digital Corps was a short-term civic tech sprint that ran from March to June 2025, connecting tech volunteers with nonprofits and mission-driven organizations in the Portland metro area to solve digital problems—fast, collaboratively, and with care.

 Why this, why now?